Radware/Cloud-WAAP-Logging-Integration-Tool/README.md

 ## Changelog

+### Version 1.3 - 01/02/2024
+- Enhanced error handeling when reading from AWS event dictionary.
 ### Version 1.2 - 21/01/2024
 - Added options to control folder structure in the destination storage.
 - Enhanced configuration flexibility for Azure Blob and S3 destinations.